knative/serving/test/README.md

 #### Using a resolvable domain

-If you setup your cluster using [the getting started docs](/DEVELOPMENT.md#getting-started), Routes created in the test will use the domain `demo-domain.com`, unless the route has label `app=prod` in which case they will use the domain `prod-domain.com`.
+If you set up your cluster using [the getting started docs](/DEVELOPMENT.md#getting-started), Routes created in the test will use the domain `demo-domain.com`, unless the route has label `app=prod` in which case they will use the domain `prod-domain.com`.
 Since these domains will not be